Your electrical products

 - Take extra care if you live in an old building.
 Old electrical systems were not designed to cope with the way electrical products are used today, and the wiring can potentially be overloaded.

 Report dangerous products to us

-If your product starts to burn, melt, overheat or otherwise proves to be dangerous, you can report it to the National Electrical Safety Board.
+If your product catches fire, melts, overheats or otherwise proves to be dangerous, you can report it to the National Electrical Safety Board.
 You can also report the electrical product if it causes interference with other electrical equipment.
-Send your report to firstname.lastname@example.org.
+Send your report to email@example.com.

 The National Electrical Safety Board is the market surveillance authority

-To verify that electrical products are safe and do cause interference with other electrical products, the National Electrical Safety Board carries out hundreds of market surveillance checks every year.
+To verify that electrical products are safe and do not cause interference with other electrical products, the National Electrical Safety Board carries out hundreds of market surveillance checks every year.
 Our checks cover electrical products aimed at consumers as well as electrical products for professional use.
-If we find that an electrical product is dangerous, we can stop it being sold and we can require the supplier to recall the product.
+If we find that an electrical product is dangerous, a sales ban can be descided as well as a recall from the market.